-- ◆ VLAN ID ID of configured VLAN. - ◆ Server IP Address Addresses of DHCP servers or relay servers to be used by the switch's DHCP relay agent in order of preference. - ◆ Restart DHCP Relay Use this button to re-initialize DHCP relay service.
+- ◆ DHCP Sub-option Format Specifies whether or not to use the sub-type and sub-length fields in the circuit-ID (CID) and remote-ID (RID) in Option 82 information.
+(Default: Included) - ◆ Server IP Address Addresses of DHCP servers or relay servers to be used by the switch's DHCP relay agent in order of preference.